MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

     * These are instances that we purchase for a specified amount of time (1 or 3 years).
     * Because this commitement has been made, AWS offers a discount.
   * Convertable Reserved Instances
     * Reserved instances where the instance type can be changed at-will.
+However, by providing this ability, AWS charges more.
   * Scheduled Reserved Instances
     * Reserved instances which are available on a regular schedule (e.g. Every day from 5pm to 7pm).
   * Spot Instances